jeog/TDAmeritradeAPI/README.md

 ### New Features
 - - -

-- Java Bindings - get interface
+- Streaming Session calls back with a heartbeat every 10 seconds
-- credential_builder.py - streamlineed approach to authentication and credential building
+- Java Bindings - get and streaming interfaces
-- Java Bindings - streaming interface
+- credential_builder.py - streamlined approach to authentication and credential building
 - [DynamicDataStore](DynamicDataStore) - module that abstracts away data retrieval, providing a simple bar-based interface
 - Mac build (see below)
 - Raw Subscriptions for complete control over accessing the Streaming interface